GoClipse/goclipse/documentation/UserGuide.md

  > In the `src` folder you can create Go source files that will be compiled into a library package (and placed into `pkg`), or into an executable (and placed in `bin`).
 See http://golang.org/doc/code.html for more information on the organization of a Go workspace.

 ##### Build:
 The `go` tool will be used to build the project.
 The output of this tool will be displayed in a console.
-Additionally, error markers resulting from the build will be collected and displayed in the the Go editor and Problems view.
+Additionally, error markers resulting from the build will be collected and displayed in the the Go editor and the Problems view.

 Note that if the `Project / Build Automatically` option in the main menu is enabled (the default), a workspace build will be requested whenever any file is saved.
 Turn this on or off as desired.